ialoig/solidity-content-resources/README.md

 > 📁 [contract-samples](https://github.com/ialoig/solidity-content-resources/tree/master/contracts-samples)

-Samples of Solidity contracts projects from around the Blockchain
+Solidity contracts of some of the most interesting NFT projects

 > 📁 [frontend](https://github.com/ialoig/solidity-content-resources/tree/master/frontend)

-Learning notes about web3
+How to make a web page to interact with your Solidity contract

 > 📁 [harhat](https://github.com/ialoig/solidity-content-resources/tree/master/hardhat)